 The diverse and difficult roles police officers play within society makes them vulnerable to heavy scrutiny in the eyes of the public.
 Several databases have been created to try to track the number of fatal force incidents, with estimates of incidents in 2018 ranging from 992 (“Police Shootings 2018 Database, n.d.) to 1,164 (“Mapping Police Violence”, n.d.).
 The Guardian’s last estimate was 1093 incidents in 2016 (“The Counted”, n.d.).
 The perception that the police misuse their power and utilize excessive force can have a negative effect on how people view the police (e.g., Jefferis & Kaminski, 1997; Weitzer, 2002), which can decrease their trust in police, and ultimately decrease cooperation and compliance with the law (Sunshine & Tyler, 2003).
 More specifically, when citizens trust the police to be honest and competent at their job, it increases the likelihood that they will feel obligated to obey the law (Tyler, 2005).
 More and more police departments are spending resources to enforce policies that require officers to record their interactions with citizens on video, with the goal of not only deterring unethical behavior but to produce objective evidence of encounters for a third party to review to ensure more just legal outcomes in these cases.
 Because of the important implications that perceptions of police effectiveness and trust in police have for citizens viewing the police as a legitimate institution and their willingness to obey the law, we tested the impact of seeing a video of a police officer exerting force on these outcomes.

 The assumption that video provides objective evidence that will eliminate diverging opinions about whether the force was excessive represents a theorized “naïve realism.”
 More specifically, it represents the perception that photographic evidence is a direct representation of reality containing objective truth that everyone would agree on if they saw it with their own eyes (Feigenson & Speisel, 2009).
-Yet, personal biases can pull interpretation of a videotaped event into alignment with one’s worldview (e.g., Hastorf & Cantril, 1954; Kahan, Hoffman, Braman, & Evans, 2012).
+Yet, personal biases can pull interpretation of a videotaped event into alignment within one’s worldview (e.g., Hastorf & Cantril, 1954; Kahan, Hoffman, Braman, & Evans, 2012).
 For example, after watching video evidence of a police officer-civilian altercation, participants who more weakly (versus strongly) identified with the police were more punitive toward the officer (Granot, Balcetis, Schneider, & Tyler, 2014; Jones, Crozier, & Strange, 2017).
 Of note, in one study this was the case only when they focused their attention on the officer (Granot et al., 2014).
 This suggests that the impact of the viewers’ personal attitudes toward the officer on their perceptions of the interaction was actually exacerbated, rather than eliminated, when they paid close attention to the video footage of the officer.

 Other studies have demonstrated that interpretation of body-camera footage of a police-civilian interaction can change, depending on the viewers’ own experiences with police (Boivin, Gendron, Faubert & Poulin, 2016), exposure to media coverage of the police shooting of Michael Brown in Ferguson, Missouri (Culhane, Boman, & Schweitzer, 2016), or on contextual information that viewers learned about the case (e.g., whether the suspect was subsequently arrested or the officer was subsequently fired and charged with a felony, Jones et al., 2017).
 We extend this work to test the impact of who the officer is on how people interpret video evidence of the same police-civilian interaction through gender and racial stereotypes.